The Fishing Seasons in Tonga

 So if fishing is good in Tonga year-round, what is the climate like?
 Tonga has two distinct seasons, winter or the “dry season” and summer or the “wet season”.

-The summer season is between December and April, which is also known as the wet season.
-Temperatures are typically 23-31°C (74-88°F) and Tonga experiences more frequent rainfall of 210mm (8.3″) per month.
+The summer season is between November and April, which is also known as the wet season.
+Temperatures are typically 23-31°C (74-88°F) and Tonga experiences more frequent rainfall of 210 mm (8.3 in) per month.
 The sea temperature is warmer at 28°C (82°F).

 In short, either season provides many good fishing days, but perhaps a little less so in summer when sea conditions can sometimes get too rough to be appealing for fishing.

 For more information on the weather and climate in Tonga month-by-month, see What is the Weather Like in Tonga?

 Peak Game Fishing Seasons in Tonga